maoberlehner/book-good-tests-app/USER_STORIES.md

 > As a Grocery Shopper
 > I want to keep a list of groceries I need
-> so that I have them ready on my next shopping trip.
+> so that I have them ready for my next shopping trip.

 ## Acceptance Criteria: